Self-testing enables people at risk of HIV to test themselves quickly, conveniently, and discreetly.

 Our volume guarantee enabled Wondfo to offer its HIV self-test at a record low price, which will help national HIV programmes looking to expand use amongst key populations.

 HIV causes AIDS, which is one of the leading causes of death by infectious disease.
-However, 1 in 5 people living with HIV are undiagnosed, meaning they are not on treatment and are at risk of developing AIDS-related illnesses and unknowingly passing the virus on.
+It is estimated that 14% of people living with HIV in 2022 did not know their status, meaning they are not on treatment and are at risk of developing AIDS-related illnesses and unknowingly passing the virus on.
 Testing is the gateway to accessing HIV prevention, treatment, and care.

 Current HIV testing strategies are not effectively reaching priority populations, such as people who use drugs, sex workers and LGBTI people.
 People from these groups often face stigma, discrimination, and even criminalisation if they seek an HIV test at a clinic.
 The World Health Organization (WHO) recommends countries implement self-testing as part of HIV testing services.